Liyubov/data_analysis_for_social_good/README.md

 # Data analysis methods

-We introduce some data analysis methods to work on various problems.
+Here we apply the following data analysis methods to work on various problems.
-We use various methods, mostly focusing on:
+The methods we are using are mostly based on:

-1. using network theory
+1. network theory
 https://github.com/Liyubov/networks_beauty

 2. stochastic processes